 - Make it fun by including your child in the prep!
 Let your kid help with shopping, it turns the fear into anticipation.
 I took my son to pick out all his favorite pudding & Gatorade flavors and we cleaned out a shelf just for him in the fridge before hand.
 He felt very special telling the nurse that he had a whole shelf just for him.

-- Make it fun by including friends.
-We took lots of pictures the morning of, and lots of friends sent encouraging texts that he read before the surgery.
+- Make it fun by including friends the morning of.
+We took lots of pictures the morning of, posted to social media, and lots of friends sent encouraging texts that he read before the surgery.
 This worked better for my 8 year old, than 5 year old. ;) He likes attention, so if your child is shy, or not a praise junkie like mine, this may not work as well.

 - Bring a stuffed animal to surgery if your child still sleeps with one.